Sustainable

 *) Relative decoupling of resource consumption and economic growth means that although resource consumption increases less strongly in a more sustainable but still growing economy, it still increases.
 In the case of an absolute decoupling, resource consumption would no longer increase despite a growing economy.

-The gap between efficient production and efficient collection and recycling is gigantic.
+The gap between efficient production and efficient collection and recycling of materials is gigantic.

 Not only is there no empirical evidence supporting the existence of a decoupling of economic growth from environmental pressures on anywhere near the scale needed to deal with environmental breakdown, but also, and perhaps more importantly, such decoupling appears unlikely to happen in the future.